atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 ## Status

-Keep in mind that none of the Atomic Data project has reached a v1, which means that breaking changes can happen.
+Keep in mind that none of the Atomic Data projects has reached a v1, which means that breaking changes can happen.

 ## Reading these docs